MarteXcoin-documentation/Documentation/masternode/understanding.rst

 for the coin can be extremely useful.
 Thanks to the reward system, there is no risk of not having enough masternodes, and the developers can rely on them quickly deploying any new decentralized feature they want to implement.
-This is where the true strength of Dash lies - an incentivized system of thousands of distributed servers working 24x7 means that Dash can scale more efficiently and deploy services more quickly than a blockchain run entirely by unpaid volunteers.
-The more masternodes, the better and safer the Dash network.
+This is where the true strength of MarteX lies - an incentivized system of thousands of distributed servers working 24x7 means that MarteX can scale more efficiently and deploy services more quickly than a blockchain run entirely by unpaid volunteers.
+The more masternodes, the better and safer the MarteX network.

 As of November 2018, the Dash network has `over 5000 masternodes located
 <http://178.254.23.111/~pub/masternode_count.png>`_ in over `45